Module: Lich::Common::GUI::Accessibility

 • combo (Gtk::ComboBox)

-The combo box to make accessible.
+the combo box to make accessible

 • label (String)

-The accessible name for the combo box.
+the accessible name for the combo box

 • description (String, nil) (defaults to: nil)

-The accessible description for the combo box.
+an optional description for the combo box

-# File 'documented/common/gui/accessibility.rb', line 93
+# File 'documented/common/gui/accessibility.rb', line 90

 def self.make_combo_accessible(combo, label, description = nil)